-In the last post of the Jude series we looked at the profile of a false teacher.
-This week we will look at two verses that explain why false teachers will face judgement at the end of time.
+In the last post of the Jude series, we looked at the profile of a false teacher.
+This week we will look at two verses that explain why false teachers will face judgment at the end of time.
 Jude 1:14-16 LSB “But Enoch in the seventh generation from Adam, also prophesied about these men, saying, “Behold, the Lord came with many thousands of His holy ones, 15 to execute judgment upon all, and to convict all the ungodly of all their ungodly deeds which they have done in an ungodly way, and of all the harsh things which ungodly sinners have spoken against Him.”
 16

-These are grumblers, finding fault, following after their own lusts; and their mouth speaks arrogantly, flattering people for the sake of their own benefit.”
+These are grumblers, finding fault, following after their own lusts, and their mouth speaks arrogantly, flattering people for the sake of their own benefit.”

 Let these verses serve as a warning to you not to follow a false teacher.
-Don’t allow their grand stories and flattering words pull you away from the gospel of Jesus Christ.
+Don’t allow their extraordinary stories and flattering words to pull you away from the gospel of Jesus Christ.
 Remember the words of Paul, if we or an angel bring you another gospel other than the one we first delivered, let them be cursed.
 The fate of the false teacher has been sealed, don’t receive that same fate.
 Examine your heart, study the Scripture, and hold fast to that which is true.